jacobRidenour/ProgWiki/README.md

 ## Language Essentials

-Language-specific tools, rationale, links found in [TOOLS.md](TOOLS.md).
+General and language-specific tools, rationale, links found in [TOOLS.md](TOOLS.md).

+## Style

+My personal language-specific style preferences are found in each language's `STYLE_<LANGUAGE>.md`.
+Sometimes influenced by the language's documentation/style, sometimes not.
+Included for my own copypasting and reference in case they're helpful.

 ## Plans